 Across all urbanization criteria, the historical transition date is a statistically significant correlate of incomes today, when controlling for spatial dependence among neighbors and using a linear or quadratic specification.
-From Table 6, reaching the 10 percent urbanization threshold one year earlier is associated with nearly 0.1 percent higher per capita income in 2000, and reaching the 50 percent urbanization one year earlier is associated with a 0.4 percent higher per capita income, assuming a simple linear model.
-If we restrict the sample to countries that have first met an urbanization threshold during the last 400 years, the effects are slightly smaller, but clearly still significantly different from zero.
-Alternatively, using the quadratic specification to accommodate the distinct pattern among "early" and "late" urbanizers shown in Figure 8, we find increasing impacts of early transition dates on GDP per capita for extended periods of time.
-Moreover, all transition durations in the sample are associated with positive impacts, and at the sample mean of the transition variable the effect of early transition has an even higher impact than in the linear model.
+From Table 7, reaching the 10 percent urbanization threshold one year earlier is associated with nearly 0.1 percent higher per capita income in 2000, and reaching the 50 percent urbanization one year earlier is associated with a 0.4 percent higher per capita income, assuming a simple linear model.
+Corresponding figures for the specification including continent fixed effects, reported in Table 8, are 0.06 and 0.2 percent, respectively.
+In Table 7 we also show that if we restrict the sample to countries that have first met an urbanization threshold during the last 400 years, the effects are slightly smaller, but clearly still significantly different from zero.
+Alternatively, using the quadratic specification to accommodate the distinct pattern among "early" and "late" urbanizers shown in Figure 8, we find statistically significant correlations of early transition dates and GDP per capita for extended periods of time.
+Moreover, all transition durations in the sample exhibit positive correlations with per capita income, and at the sample mean of the transition variable the effect of early transition is more strongly associated with modern per capita income than in the linear model.

 As robustness checks, in addition to the controls for spatial autocorrelation and heteroskedasticity described above, we also subjected our model to additional continent-level controls.
 The results were robust to these added variables, with estimated coefficients that closely matched the results from the base model in both linear and quadratic forms.
+Results for the specification including continent fixed effects are presented in Table 8.

 In sum, for regions where sizeable levels of urbanization have yet to be achieved, the transition effect can account for economically important differences in present-day incomes.
-The results presented here confirm that a country's income is correlated with having had an earlier start of urbanization, demonstrating the importance of our finding that geographic variation in the
+The results presented here confirm that a country's income is correlated with having had an earlier start of urbanization, demonstrating the importance of our finding that geographic variation in the start of urbanization is correlated with a grid cell's agro-ecological characteristics and transport opportunities.
+Our regressions at the country level demonstrate the relevance of our findings, but are not a full account of the many influences on national income.
+An extended investigation of the links between grid-cell geography and countries' national income would require more data and different econometric methods, such as nested hierarchical level models.